You are currently viewing How to Invest in Bitbonds: A Beginner’s Guide to Bitcoin-Backed Bonds

 Limited upside cap

-This deal favors the Treasury.
-Sigel notes: “BTC upside sweetens it.
+This arrangement primarily favors the Treasury.
+Matthew Sigel notes: “BTC upside sweetens it.
 Worst case: cheap funds.
 Best case: exposure to the hardest asset” [5].
-The gov gets low-cost borrowing even if Bitcoin crashes T[5].
+The government benefits from low-cost borrowing even if Bitcoin experiences a downturn [5].

 Experimental nature